abroroo/til/git/Submodules.md

  > Because of sub­mod­ules are ​“sta­t­i­cal­ly point­ed” at a spe­cif­ic com­mit object, you need ensure that you **push any changes to the sub­mod­ule project before you push up changes to the par­ent project**.
 If you don’t, you’ll have a par­ent project link­ing a sub­mod­ule at a com­mit object that doesn’t yet exist in a remote repository.

-1. Go to your respective submodules `cd frontend` or `cd backend`, and make your changes.
+1. Go to your respective submodule `cd frontend` or `cd backend`, and make your changes.
 2. Commit your changes as usual `git add .` & `git commit -m " " `
 3. Within your submodules, push the changes `git push`
 4.  ***Important part***